ward/run/_drafts/2021-08-07-slovenia-trip.md

 and rest my legs a few times.
 I am not the most bendy at the ankles to begin with, I imagine this does not help when going up so steep a climb.

+{% include image.html domain=site.baseurl url='/assets/img/202107-slovenia/20210728_142443.webp' description='Views!' %}
+{% include image.html domain=site.baseurl url='/assets/img/202107-slovenia/20210728_145634.webp' description='That white patch is ice/snow.
+We had to cross it to then go up the mountain in the background.' %}
+{% include image.html domain=site.baseurl url='/assets/img/202107-slovenia/20210728_153114.webp' description='Looking back on the plateau with snow in it.' %}

 As we neared the top, we saw what we think is an Alpine Ibex.
 The horns were a bit short, so it would have to be a younger specimen (... or just some mountain goat).
 Evidently it was a bit shy so we could not get close for the most precise view, but until told differently, we assume it was one.
 It is the cooler story after all.

+{% include image.html domain=site.baseurl url='/assets/img/202107-slovenia/20210728_155919.webp' description='View from at or very near the top.
+This is the other side, not the side we went up by.' %}

 We got to the top eventually at 2050m.
 There was a couple sitting there enjoying the view.
 I overheard them and they were Belgian.
 Figures that you